rust-lang/reference/src/items/functions.md

 ### Unwinding

-Each non-`Rust` ABI string has a corresponding ABI with `-unwind` appended.
+Each non-`Rust` ABI string has a corresponding ABI with the suffix `-unwind`.

 The choice of ABI, together with the [panic mode][panic-modes], determines the behavior when unwinding out of a function.